JonSnowbd/ZT/readme.md

     - glfw buffers are swapped and events are polled.
     - Timing management sets the delta time, and if `config.energySaving`, an event is awaited before continuing the loop, otherwise it lets glfw handle vsync timing.
+- Don't forget when building your application for distribution, if you want it to be lean you can build with `-Drelease-small` and package it with UPX after building!
+Small binaries are cool.

 ## How Do I...